Desafuero of Andrés Manuel López Obrador: The Chamber of Deputies vote

 Despite his vigorous defense, the process could not be stopped and López Obrador lost the first battle in a restricted vote by a commission of four deputies on April 1, 2005, opening the door for the full Chamber of Deputies to vote six days later to remove his immunity after hearing both his and the prosecution's arguments.

 This restricted vote by the commission, originally scheduled two days earlier, decided there was a reasonable belief a crime was committed by three votes to one.

 Media coverage of the preliminary vote was small, because of the impending demise of Pope John Paul II (he died the next day).
 This prompted López Obrador to express (hours before the Pope died) his concerns about what he saw as minimal coverage of his desafuero process, but "hours and hours" of special coverage on the Pope's health condition. "(The media only said that) López Obrador lost three to one, as if it were a soccer match", he said, expressing his fears of a return to a time when the media, especially television, were subordinated to the government.

 On April 7, 2005, López Obrador went to the Chamber of Deputies to present his case.
 Attendance, when the session began, was reported to be 488 out of 500 deputies, but apparently one of the deputies arrived too late to vote.
 After a long session where AMLO accused President Fox of being behind the process, the Chamber of Deputies voted by 360 to 127 (with two abstentions) to lift AMLO's constitutional immunity against prosecution.
 A secondary law states that in cases like this, he is immediately dismissed from his office.
-The local assembly of representatives (the Federal District has no Congress as its status is somewhere between a state and a county), with a majority of PRD members (AMLO's party) refused to acknowledge the validity of this process.
+The local assembly of representatives (the Federal District had no Congress as its status was somewhere between a state and a county), with a majority of PRD members (AMLO's party) refused to acknowledge the validity of this process.
 This was relevant to the city's future, as they were the ones legally entitled to name AMLO's successor.